dk14/bell/README.md

 - increasing number of measurements make it harder but still possible to receive violations; so even such dynamic S is a legal mathematical expectation of current experiment, despite the fact that high order expectation for S itself seems to be 2.

+**Theoretical explanation**:

+It seems that we have non-standrard mathematical expectation here.
+So expectation of S calculated by experiments (both real and simulated) is wrong.
+If we believe in law of large numbers - it should be S = 2.0 with error 2*(sqrt(2) - 1) for such distributions.

 Pros:

 - it's simpler than "spooky correlation" and fine with no-communication theorem